 life, no matter how successful he will be.

-When she lives, Andy cynically wonders if Robert was really guilty.
+When she leaves, Andy cynically wonders whether Robert was really guilty.

 The film is an indictment of prejudice, a sin that recurs twice (against the